 When I roll up to a new client in desperate need of build help, there's always a chance I'll have a "Scotty moment" - a moment when I pick up the mouse and attempt to ask an Apple II to synthesize transparent Aluminum. ("Computer, bring up the repository and scan for vulnerabilities.")
 If you don't get the reference, I'll walk you over to IMDB and point you towards the movie Star Trek IV.
 In Star Trek IV, James T. Kirk and company travel back in time to 1986 in a "bird of prey" to rescue a humpback whale which is being summoned by a mysterious alien probe in the year 2286.
 Leonard Nimoy directed Star Trek IV and it had a comedic "fish out of water" feeling to it that made it appeal to a wider audience.

-The crew of the Starship Enterprise is thrown into a 1986 San Francisco and if you haven’t seen the movie, you can imagine that the plot was a series of “future meets past” vignettes.
-So, let’s go back to this scene where Scotty shows up at a materials factory.
-Scotty and Bones need to fabricate several tons of transparent aluminium – the container for the to-be-rescued whale.
-They have some discussion about the pros and cons of giving this engineer a recipe from the future and the following scene ensues:
+The crew of the Starship Enterprise is thrown into a 1986 San Francisco and if you haven't seen the movie, you can imagine that the plot was a series of "future meets past" vignettes.
+So, let's go back to this scene where Scotty shows up at a materials factory.
+Scotty and Bones need to fabricate several tons of transparent aluminum - the container for the to-be-rescued whale.
+They have some discussion about the pros and cons of giving this engineer a recipe from the future for transparent metal.

-This is my nomination for the best scene in movie history, and it is also a chance to see just how far Apple has come in 26 years.
-(It should also been noted that it only took real scientists 23 years to catch-up with science fiction – from Wikipedia “[A group of scientists] succeeded in turning metal transparent during research in 2012 to create quantum computers.” reference).
+It only took real scientists 23 years to catch-up with science fiction.
+A group of scientists succeeded in turning metal transparent during research in 2012 to create quantum computers.

 What does this have to do with Repository Managers?